-Shooting as a sport is big business and contributes significantly to the UK economy, and for certain types of shooting, forms an essential part of some rural communities.
+Shooting as a sport is big business and contributes significantly to global business, and for certain types of shooting, forms an essential part of some rural communities.

 Shooting sports are varied, from the type of shooting that incurs the wrath of the anti-blood sports lobby, to the target-style shooting seen in the Olympics.
 Although the skills required are similar in many respects, each type of shooting discipline requires specialist skills that are honed to match that sport.

 Shooting at a stationary target (perhaps aiming at a bullseye appearing not much larger than a pinhead in a competitive situation), may bring a different type of pressure than trying to hit a deer, having stalked it for several hours.

 While the idea of shooting at a living thing may be too much for some people to swallow, that does not bar you from the sport, with many alternatives such as clay pigeon shooting providing a suitable alternative.